shivanshdave/2020-432/projects/project1/README.md

     function listing.
 If you want to skim without charts use `skim_without_charts` which came into existence in 2019.
-  - **not** use `source("Love-boost.R")` or any other R script or package unless you actually need somethin it provides
+  - **not** use `source("Love-boost.R")` or any other R script or package unless you actually need something it provides
   - load the tidyverse last, and not anywhere else, and avoid loading other packages that are loaded already by the tidyverse.
 The complete list of packages that the tidyverse loads is [the set of